rishitc/ARM-Assembly-Programs/README.md

 # ARM-Assembly-Programs

-This is a collection of programs that I work on during my Microprocessor and Computer Architecture Laboratory.
+This is a collection of programs that I have worked on during my Microprocessor and Computer Architecture Laboratory.

+This repository will be updated every week.

 These programs are written in pure ARM assembly and were tested on ARMSim#.